AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 hypervisors are VMware hypervisor products, Microsoft Enterprise 8.1 Hyper-V and Oracle VirtualBox.

-By default CloudN is packaged with 2 vCPU, 4GB of memory and 20GB of hard disk (SCSI storage) as part of its image make up.
+By default CloudN is packaged with 2 vCPU, 4GB of memory and 20GB of hard disk (SCSI storage or hard drive) as part of its image make up.
 You can always reconfigure the VM to take more CPU and memory.